dincamihai/CarND-Behavioral-Cloning-P3/writeup_report.md

 #### 2. Final Model Architecture

-The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes ...
+The final model architecture (model.py lines 18-24) consisted of a convolution neural network with two layers each followed by max-pooling layer, 'relu' activation, batchnormalization and dropout.

 Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)